FREQUENTLY ASKED QUESTIONS

 What happens if I need a prescription?

 Private prescriptions are provided when medication is prescribed by one of our doctors.
 Eleos Clinic will send prescriptions to your nominated pharmacy.
 It may be that your GP is agreeable to writing a prescription if you are being supervised – it is helpful to find out if this is possible beforehand but if not, we can also enquire about this.
+Private prescriptions are usually included as part of the appointment or will be charged separately.

 As part of prescribing practice, you will be provided with verbal and written information regarding medications and how they fit into helping you, your child or young person to improve their mental health.